 My dad (travel planner extraordinaire) had made reservations at a place called the Red Lion.
 This historic inn was located in the middle of the oldest part of the city.

 Built in 1465, it was the most interesting hotel I had ever stayed in.
 Where I come from, the west coast of the United States, anything 200 years old is rare.
 I even got to stay in my own cozy little room.
 That first evening, I snuggled up in bed with a cup of tea and a biscuit.
 I watched lovely British television shows (Call the Midwife was on) to my heart’s content.
 In the hotel lobby the next morning, I read that Oliver Cromwell’s body had been stored in the hotel cellar for a few days after his death in 1658.
 Amazing!
 Kudos to my dad for choosing such an interesting place for us to stay.
+No room at the Red Lion?
+Here are some other Colchester, England hotels to consider:

 We were up early the next morning to venture out into John Constable country.
 We took a taxi to the Manningtree train station so we could board the Dedham Vale Hopper bus.
 What a fun experience that was!
 Everyone was so friendly and informative.
 After giving us helpful details about the local area, the taxi driver promised to be available to pick us up later in the day.
+Colchester, England tourism seems to be thriving, and the friendly folks we encountered seemed eager to show us around.

 The bus driver was a wealth of information.
 There was only one other passenger, so the driver asked some friendly questions.
 I shared my anxiety about driving on the left side of the road, which I knew I would be doing in a few days when we rented a car.
 (If you would like to see a photo of the enormous Vauxhall station wagon I ended up driving, check out the post about my visit to Downton Abbey.)
 The driver was very reassuring as she patiently answered my queries about British road signs and symbols.
 Before we knew it, we arrived at Flatford Mill.
 It was so tucked away in the countryside, we would have had difficulty locating it on our own.

-3. Finding Our Way Around Flatford Mill
+3. Flatford Mill

 Flatford Mill was surprisingly quiet.
 The sky was overcast, which was perfect for the pictures my dad wanted to take.